European Web Accessibility Laws and Policies establish several products and services that must be accessible in Europe.

 The EU Web Accessibility Directive refers to specific standards to make websites and mobile apps more accessible, that is, the WCAG standard.
 Unlike the prior version of EN 301 549 that included WCAG 2.0 as an electronic attachment, the EU Web Accessibility Directive has been updated to adopt the four principles of the World Wide Web Consortium (W3C’s) Web Content Accessibility Guidelines (WCAG) 2.1, requiring that public sector organizations across the EU take steps to ensure their websites and mobile applications and devices are perceivable, operable, understandable, and robust.
 The directive references EN 301 549 which in turn references WCAG 2.1 Level AA standards as a set of functional accessibility requirements for information and communications technology (ICT) products and services to comply with the law.

-In other words, to be compliant with the EN 301 549, EU member states need to abide by WCAG 2.1 Level AA standards.
+In other words, to be compliant with EN 301 549, EU member states need to abide by WCAG 2.1 Level AA standards.

 EN 301 549 Compliance

 Apart from mandating website and mobile app content be made accessible to everyone by establishing uniform rules for online accessibility in the EU as a bare minimum for compliance, the EU Web Accessibility Directive demands these websites and mobile applications have an accessibility statement on their level of compliance, indicating any content that is not accessible and should include, where appropriate, the accessible alternatives provided for.
-It also calls for a feedback mechanism which the users can use to flag accessibility issues or to ask for the information contained in a non-accessible content.
+It also calls for a feedback mechanism that the users can use to flag accessibility issues or to ask for the information contained in non-accessible content.
 EN 301 549 expects periodic monitoring of conformity of public sector websites and apps with the standard by the Member States, and that they report on the results of the monitoring.

 - Public sector websites published after September 23, 2018: Deadline – September 23, 2019